keerthidasala/keerthidasala.github.io/_pages/about.md

 <!-- <h3>  I am on the academic job market.
 Interested in Tenure-Track positions in broad area of wireless communication and networking. </h3> -->

 ---
-> <h4> <span style="color: blue"> 📣   I'm an incoming Assistant Professor at Purdue, starting in Spring 2024.
+> <span style=" color: blue; font-size:20px "> 📣  I'm an incoming Assistant Professor at Purdue, starting in Spring 2024.
 If you are interested in working with me, please follow the Purdue application process and contact me.
 If you are already at Purdue, please send me an email, and we can arrange a time to meet. </span>
 ---

 My research broadly focuses on theoretical analysis and modeling to hardware implementations and experimental evaluations of architectures, protocols, and applications for next-generation wireless communication and sensing systems with a focus on millimeter-wave and Terahertz networks.
 The research is multi-disciplinary cutting across electromagnetics and antennas to protocol design, algorithm, signal processing, and end-to-end systems.